jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-security/enrich-your-sbom.md

 # Enrich your SBOM JSONs & XMLs

-The sbom enrichment command takes an exported SBOM file in XML/JSON format and enriches your file with package vulnerabilities found by XRAY.
+The sbom enrichment command takes an exported SBOM file (Only CycloneDX format) in XML/JSON format and enriches your file with package vulnerabilities found by XRAY.

 This _**jf sbom enrich \<file\_path>**_ command enriches a file that is found on file\_path.